andrewboring/andrewboring.github.io/src/content/wp-letsencrypt.md

 Why not point all requests for /.well-known/acme-challenge validation, irrespective of domain, a single directory that certbot can write to?

 **Assumptions:**
 Apache web server
 ModAlias
 ModSSL
+Certbot

-I used CentOS 7 and Apache on a single-tenant system, so your particular config will need to be adjusted if you're trying this on cPanel or similar.
+I used CentOS 7 and Apache on a single-tenant system, so your particular config will need to be adjusted if you're trying this on something like cPanel.

 In your webroot, create the validation directory.
 Certbot will write all challenge files here.